 Our busiest day of the year - every year - is the day after Christmas.
-That’s when the estimated 7 million adult children who have been caring for their aging parents long distance start to panic.
+That’s when the estimated 7 million adult children who have been long-distance caregiving providers start to panic.
 Usually one or both of the parents have declined precipitously since the last visit, or the house has fallen into disrepair because of neglect.

 Thankfully, technology is starting to catch up to this growing need.
-While most of the so-called “Silver Tech” market is focused on health-care-related innovations, there are several promising tools coming into the market that can help caregivers monitor a house and its residents long distance.
-Depending on your aging parents’ needs – and their comfort with technology – here are some options to consider.
+Most of the so-called “Silver Tech” market is focused on health-care-related innovations.
+However, there are several promising tools coming into the market that can help primary caregivers monitor a house and its residents’ long distance.
+Depending on your aging parents’ day to day needs – and their comfort with technology – below are some options to consider.

 Keeping an Eye on Things

 Security cameras and so-called “nanny cams” have gotten much smaller and cheaper.
 If your parents agree, you can add a smartphone app to monitor a house and its occupants from anywhere in the world.
 This makes long-distance caregiving easier for those that live an hour or more away.

 Strategically placed cameras - inside and outside - will let you see how well your parents are getting around and let you keep an eye on key systems.
 One in the basement can help you monitor the furnace and alert you to any flooding.
 Put one on the roof to check for storm damage.

 Alarm.com takes security systems to the next level.
 It’s an app-based program that connects key systems in the house on a single platform.
 You can monitor a security system, video cameras, and even the heating system from your phone.

 It will automatically alert you if smoke or carbon monoxide is detected.
 It also proactively sends a signal to emergency personnel and shuts down the furnace or air conditioner until the system is inspected.
 You can also set your alerts, so you can keep track of activity in the house.
 For example, with monitors in the kitchen, you can make sure your parents are eating regularly or taking the medications as needed.